Speak2/flask_user_api/README.md

     "email": "string"
     // role is set to user by default
-    // "role"="ADMIN" to specifically set to ADMIN ***strictly uppercase*** I need to check this part again
+    // "role"="ADMIN" to specifically set to ADMIN ***strictly uppercase***
+    //I need to check this part again
   }
   ```